pbering/sitecore-mvc-otel/README.md

 ### Notes

-- For now it's not possible to add [OpenTelemetry .NET Automatic Instrumentation](https://opentelemetry.io/docs/zero-code/net/) to the ID service as it can only run on .NET 6.0 (as of 10.4.0).
+- For now it's not possible to add [OpenTelemetry .NET Automatic Instrumentation](https://opentelemetry.io/docs/zero-code/net/) to the ID service as it can only run on .NET 6.0 (as of 10.4.0) and automatic instrumentation requires .NET 7.0 or later.

 ## Contributing